a-mahdipour/DS-ML-AI-intro/README.md

 towardsdatascience.com

 Working with high-dimensional (multivariate) data tends to overfit in #machinelearning #ml models and thus dimensionality reduction approaches are implemented to modify data prior to modelling.
-Principal component analysis #pca is one of the popular dimensionality reduction techniques which is an unsupervised learning method that clusters data based on a set of orthogonal components that suggest maximum variances across all other components.
+Principal component analysis PCA is one of the popular dimensionality reduction techniques which is an unsupervised learning method that clusters data based on a set of orthogonal components that suggest maximum variances across all other components.

 some specific types of PCA are:
 - Sparse PCA (limiting input variables applying sparsity constraints)